 Resources to build professional skills through short-term or self-paced programs, with opportunities for networking, mentorship, and career exploration at major events on and off campus.

-The APEX Access program empowers the next generation of leaders in health diagnostics through targeted mentorship, hands-on training, and a national network designed to accelerate career growth and professional development.
+Run by the Alberta Centre for Advanced Diagnostics, APEX Access program empowers the next generation of leaders in health diagnostics through targeted mentorship, hands-on training, and a national network designed to accelerate career growth and professional development.

 -